-Gross unrealized losses on AFS investments decreased as of December 31, 2020 compared with December 31, 2019 primarily due to lower interest rates, partially offset by widening credit spreads.
+Gross unrealized losses on AFS investments increased as of December 31, 2021 compared with December 31, 2020 primarily due to higher interest rates, partially offset by tightening credit spreads.

-With the weighting applied on the fair value of each security relative to the total fair value, the weighted average contractual maturity of securities in an unrealized loss position as of December 31, 2020 and 2019 was 9 and 10 years, respectively.
-As of December 31, 2020 and 2019, there were 42 and 63 securities, respectively, that were in an unrealized loss position for a continuous twelve-month period or longer, of which, fair values of 9 and 16 securities, respectively, were below book value by more than 5%.
+With the weighting applied on the fair value of each security relative to the total fair value, the weighted average contractual maturity of securities in an unrealized loss position as of December 31, 2021 and December 31, 2020 was 11 and 9 years, respectively.
+As of December 31, 2021 and December 31, 2020, there were 36 and 42 securities, respectively, that were in an unrealized loss position for a continuous twelve-month period or longer, of which, fair values of 7 and 9 securities, respectively, were below book value by more than 5%.

-The following table presents the distribution of securities in an unrealized loss position for a continuous twelvemonth period or longer where fair value was below book value by more than 5% as of December 31, 2020:
+The following table presents the distribution of securities in an unrealized loss position for a continuous twelvemonth period or longer where fair value was below book value by more than 5% as of December 31, 2021:

-AFS Securities
+AF3 Securities

-Percentage of Fair Value Below Book Value Number of Securities Value Ilions)
+Percentage of Fair Value Below Book Value Number of Securities Value illions) Fair Value (in millions)

-5% to 15% 6 \$ 3 \$ 3
+5% to 15% 5 \$ 6 \$ 5

-15% to 25% 1

 50% 2

-Total 9 \$ 3 \$ 3
+Total 7 \$ 6 \$ 5